 4. Give yourself 10 minutes for freewriting

-You can do almost anything you want if you give yourself only ten minutes.
+Give yourself only ten minutes.
 Set a timer.
-If you still can’t get any words down, use your ten minutes for freewriting.
+If you still can’t get any words down, use your ten minutes for freewriting – writing the loose associations and images that come to mind.
+Something may stick out as usable in your story.

-You might also try the Pomodoro method or a variation on it.
+You might also try the Pomodoro method.
 The Pomodoro method suggests working in intervals of 25 minutes with five-minute breaks.
-Breaking your time down into chunks like this can help you get started and help you keep going.
+Breaking your time down into chunks like this can help you get started and help you keep going (avoiding burnout is key to persevering to the end).

 5. Learn how to overcome writer’s block and set goals